 Please see our information on victims of crime, including possible victim compensation programs in the United States.

 SPECIAL CIRCUMSTANCES: Libya's economy operates on a “cash-only" basis for most transactions, even though U.S. law now permits the use in Libya of credit cards and checks drawn on U.S. banks.
-A few hotels, restaurants, and major airlines are the only businesses known to accept credit cards (Visa is accepted more often than MasterCard).
-It is recommended that travelers consult their credit card entity prior to travel to ensure that transactions from Libya can be accepted by that entity.
-A number of ATMs are in service at a few large hotels, major office complexes, the airport, and one or two markets, although their availability is sporadic.
+Some hotels, restaurants, and major airlines are the only businesses known to accept credit cards (Visa is accepted more often than MasterCard).
+Travelers should consult their banking institution prior to travel to ensure that transactions from Libya can be accepted.
+A small number of ATMs are in service in the country, but their availability and functionality are sporadic.
 Foreign visitors should be aware that the penalties for use of unauthorized currency dealers are severe.
+Banking institutions often operate at sporadic hours.
 The Libyan workweek is Sunday-Thursday.

 A number of Libyan entities have assets frozen by economic sanctions.
 For further information, please contact the Office of Foreign Assets Control at the Treasury Department.